id/emqx-docs/en_US/deploy/upgrade-cluster.md

 2. Deploy a new EMQX Cluster using the binaries.
 For detailed installation steps, refer to [Installation](../deploy/install.md).
 This ensures a clean installation of the latest version.

 3. Migrate EMQX cluster.

    - Back up the configurations and data of your EMQX 4.4 cluster using the API or Dashboard.
    - Convert the configuration files format from version 4.4 to the new format compatible with EMQX `@CE_VERSION@`.
    - Restore the migrated configuration files to the EMQX `@CE_VERSION@` cluster using the command:  `emqx ctl data import <File>`.

    ::: tip

-   A migration tool is currently in development to migrate your configuration from the existing EMQX 4.4 cluster to the new EMQX `@CE_VERSION@` cluster.
+   A migration tool is available [here](https://github.com/emqx/emqx-data-converter/releases) to help migrate your configuration from the existing EMQX 4.4 cluster to the new EMQX `@CE_VERSION@` cluster.
 This tool aims to automate the migration procedure, ensuring a smooth transition.
+Be sure to inspect the generated configurations to check it matches expectations.

    :::

 :::